Isle of Wight Joint Stock Bank

 Brief history

-This joint stock bank had its origins in an earlier private bank established by Richard Basset in Newport, Isle of Wight, in about 1790.
+This joint stock bank had its origins in an earlier private bank established by Richard Bassett in Newport, Isle of Wight, in about 1790.
 He probably took over the premises of Roberts & Co (est. c.1788), bankers, after their bankruptcy in 1791.
-The partnership was known as Basset & Clarke by 1812 and by 1829 the partners were Sir Richard Basset, his nephew Charles Basset Roe and Thomas John Blackford.
-By 1837 the business was being carried on by Charles Basset and Thomas Blackford under the name of Sir Richard Basset & Co.
+The partnership was known as Bassett & Clarke by 1812 and by 1829 the partners were Sir Richard Bassett, his nephew Charles Bassett Roe and Thomas John Blackford.
+By 1837 the business was being carried on by Charles Bassett and Thomas Blackford under the name of Sir Richard Bassett & Co.

 Isle of Wight Joint Stock Bank got into difficulties soon after its foundation.
 It was declared bankrupt and was acquired by National Provincial Bank of England in 1844, which converted the business into its Newport branch.